Unity + Diversity = University

-One of the primary functions of the Center for Multicultural Affairs and Community Service is to offer a repository of cultural and historical information to Rider University.
+One of the primary functions of the Office of Multicultural Affairs and Community Service is to offer a repository of cultural and historical information to Rider University.
 Emphasis focuses on works of important African, African American, Hispanic/Latino, and Asian authors.
-Many periodicals, publications, and culturally related books are available in the Center.
+Many periodicals, publications, and culturally related books are available in the office.

-Many periodicals, publications and culturally related books are available in the Center.
+Many periodicals, publications and culturally related books are available in the office.
 Periodicals include: Savoy, Essence, Hispanic, Black Issues in Higher Learning, The Crisis, U.S. News and World Report, and Choctaw Community News.

 Support for Campus Cultural and Ethnic Organizations

-The Center for Multicultural Affairs and Community Service supports all of the ethnic based organizations.
-The Center coordinates and promotes program efforts with all campus cultural organizations.
+The Office of Multicultural Affairs and Community Service supports all of the ethnic based organizations.
+The office coordinates and promotes program efforts with all campus cultural organizations.
 Here are a few of Rider University’s more popular cultural organizations:

 - Asian Students at Rider (ASAR)